 1. Puerta del Sol

 3. Museo Nacional del Prado

-When you visit Madrid, be sure to take a turn around this historic square.
-As Puerta del Sol is the beating heart of Madrid.
+Puerta del Sol is the beating heart of Madrid.
 If you’re looking to do some shopping during your vacation, it’s a good place to start.
-Take Calle de Preciados to find some swanky boutiques or Calle Mayor to grab a churro drizzled in chocolate at Chocolatería de San Ginés, doors open since 1894.
+Take Calle de Preciados to find some swanky boutiques or Calle Mayor to grab a churro drizzled in chocolate at Chocolatería de San Ginés, which has been open since 1894.

 The center of old Madrid, Plaza Mayor impresses visitors with its regal columns and stately feel.
 Grab a snack at the nearby Mercado de San Miguel, and then head to the square to do some people watching during your Madrid vacation.
 Enter through one of 10 archways, and be sure to get an up-close view of the murals on the front of Casa de la Panadería on the north side of the square.
 You may recognize some of your favorite characters from Greek mythology: Proserpine, Bacchus, and Cupid.

-While on your Madrid trip, pay a visit to the Prado is an absolute must.
-It’s home to one of the world’s most extensive collections of Goya, Greco, and Velázquez in the world, not to mention seminal works from Bosch, Rubens, and Titian.
+If you’re interested in art, then a visit to the Prado is an absolute must.
+It’s home to one of the world’s most extensive collections of Goya, Greco, and Velázquez, not to mention seminal works from Bosch, Rubens, and Titian.
 Two hours in the museum earns you a sangria at the museum cafe and a stroll through the adjacent Retiro Park.